rak-n-rok/Krake/docs/user/rok-documentation.rst

         The name of the Application to update.

     ``-f | --file``:
-        The path to the manifest file that describes the Application with the updated fields.
+        The path to the manifest file or TOSCA template file or CSAR file that describes the Application with the updated fields.

     ``-O | --observer_schema`` (optional):
         The path to the custom observer schema file, specifying the fields of the Kubernetes resources defined in the manifest file which should be observed.
 If none is given, the observer schema is not udpated.
+        The custom observer schema could be used even when the application is described by the TOSCA template or CSAR.
+        TOSCA template or CSAR is translated to the Kubernetes manifests in the Krake API and then the plain Kubernetes manifests are used by the Krake ecosystem, hence the custom observer schema file will be applied to the application resources, see :ref:`dev/tosca:TOSCA Workflow`.

     ``-n | --namespace`` (optional):
         The namespace from which the Applications have to be taken.
 If none is given, the user namespace is selected.